GabrielGst/GabrielGst/README.md

   </a>
 </div>

 Former student of the Institute of Optics, I worked with python on signal and image processing projects (see IO-PTI).
-To conclude my Master of Science I join the European Space Agency to develop a web application using React (Next.js) with Typescript as the frontend and Python (Flask) for the backend (see automation-hub, demo @ https://esa.webagab.fr).
+To conclude my Master of Science I join the European Space Agency to develop a web application using React (Next.js) with Typescript as the frontend and Python (Flask) for the backend (see automation-hub, demo @ <a href="https://esa.webagab.fr" target="_blank">https://esa.webagab.fr</a>).

 ON my free time, I am working on a personal project called Wind-Watch, which intends to be a sailing course web app that uses the weather data fetched by Coperniccus and the ECMWF (see winged-watch).